Ermi-Tekk21/alx-low_level_programming/README.md

-this is the redme of this repo!
+this is all about pointer , array and string